 DurationFull-time 1.5 years

-This program will teach you the core strategic skills to implement your knowledge in the arts industry.
+This program will teach you core strategic skills and knowledge to help you succeed in the arts industry

 Learning from industry practitioners and professional educators, you'll recognise, develop and extend your professional knowledge, skills, attitudes and values within a flexible learning framework.